Correspondences acting on constant cycle curves on K3 surfaces: Introduction.

 \begin{conjecture} Let $(X,L)$ be a very general polarized K3 surface of genus $g\geq 3$.
 Then $Z_n(L)$ is not empty for any $g\leq 2n-2$. \end{conjecture}

-The case of negative Brill-Noether number, i.e. $g\geq 2n-2$, is also interesting on K3 surfaces of Picard rank at least two.
-Indeed curves of every gonality in certain K3 surfaces of Picard rank $2$ have been constructed in \cite{Knu03}.
-Again the examples do not satisfy the ramification profile induced by $Z_n(L)$ in general, but they might be worth a further investigation.
+The case of negative Brill--Noether number, i.e. $g\geq 2n-2$, is also interesting on K3 surfaces of Picard rank at least two.
+Indeed, curves of every gonality in certain K3 surfaces of Picard rank $2$ have been constructed in \cite{Knu03}.
+Again the examples do not satisfy the ramification profile induced by $Z_n(L)$ in general, but they might be worth further investigation.

-In the paper we confirm the above conjecture for $n=3,4$ in the following cases. \begin{theorem} Let $X\subseteq \bP^3$ be a smooth quartic not containing a line and $L$ a hyperplane section.
-Then $Z_3(L)$ is non empty of dimension $2$. \end{theorem} \begin{theorem} Let $X\subseteq \bP^4$ be a smooth complete intersection of a cubic and a quadric and $L$ a hyperplane section.
-Then $Z_4(L)$ is non empty of dimension $2$. \end{theorem} The proofs of these theorems are contained in Sections \ref{sec:J} and \ref{sec:T} and rely on the study of two further correspondences $J$ and $T$, related to the geometry of these concrete examples.
-Furthermore, since Theorem \ref{thm:main1} does not cover the genus $g=2$ case, we devote Section \ref{sec:Z2} to carry out by hand the example for $n=2$ and $L$ the pullback of a line via the degree $2$ cover from the K3 surface to $\bP^2$.
+In the paper, we confirm the above conjecture for $n=3,4$ in the following cases. \begin{theorem} Let $X\subseteq \bP^3$ be a smooth quartic not containing a line and $L$ a hyperplane section.
+Then $Z_3(L)$ is non-empty of dimension $2$. \end{theorem} \begin{theorem} Let $X\subseteq \bP^4$ be a general smooth complete intersection of a cubic and a quadric and $L$ a hyperplane section.
+Then $Z_4(L)$ is non-empty of dimension $2$. \end{theorem} The proofs of these theorems are contained in Sections \ref{sec:J} and \ref{sec:T} and rely on the study of two further correspondences $J$ and $T$, related to the geometry of these concrete examples.
+Furthermore, since in genus $g=2$ the line bundle $L$ of Theorem \ref{thm:main1} cannot be very ample and therefore the assumptions of the theorem are not satisfied, we devote Section \ref{sec:Z2} to carry out by hand the example for $n=2$ and $L$ the pullback of a line via the degree $2$ cover from the K3 surface to $\bP^2$.

 It is worth mentioning that the correspondences $Z_n(L)$ satisfy the so-called easy direction of the generalized Bloch conjecture (see Subsection \ref{subsec:BB} or directly \cite{Voi2}).
-Namely, they act by multiplication on the Chow group of $0$-cycles, thus they act by multiplication on the transcendental cohomology. \begin{theorem} In the setting of Theorem \ref{thm:main1}, if $Z_n(L)$ has dimension $2$, then $Z_n(L)_*:CH_0(X)\to CH_0(X)$ acts by multiplication.
+Namely, they act by multiplication on the Chow group of $0$-cycles, thus they act by multiplication on the transcendental cohomology. \begin{theorem} In the setting of Theorem \ref{thm:main1}, $Z_n(L)_*\colon CH_0(X)\to CH_0(X)$ acts by multiplication, if $Z_n(L)$ has dimension $2$.
 In particular, $Z_n(L)^*$ acts by multiplication on $H^2_{\tr}(X,\bQ)$. \end{theorem}

-We would like to spend a couple of words on the correspondences $J$ and $T$ involved in the proofs of Theorems \ref{thm:main2},\ref{thm:main3} because they are quite interesting on their own.
+We would like to spend a couple of words on the correspondences $J$ and $T$ involved in the proofs of Theorems \ref{thm:main2},\ref{thm:main3}, because they are quite interesting on their own.

 In fact, we can use $J$ to prove the existence of at least one correspondence different from $Z_n(L)$ of Theorem \ref{thm:main1} acting on the group $\ccc(X)$.
 More importantly, $J\subseteq X\times X$ does not satisfy the property that for any $(p,q)\in J$, $p$ is rationally equivalent to $q$, providing an example of a correspondence acting on constant cycle curves, which does not arise from the natural ones explained in the previous part of the introduction.